blueimp/wdio/README.md

-Also includes Webdriver configurations to test an app running in Docker with Safari Desktop, Safari Mobile and Chrome Mobile via [Appium](http://appium.io/) and Internet Explorer and Microsoft Edge in a Windows 10 virtual machine.
+Also includes Webdriver configurations to test an app running in Docker with Safari Desktop, Safari Mobile and Chrome Mobile via [Appium](http://appium.io/) and Internet Explorer and Microsoft Edge on Windows 10.

 - [Usage](#usage)
   * [Chrome](#chrome)